From Boardrooms to Bedrooms, Republicans Want Control

 This article was originally published on Aug.
 8, 2022, and updated on Dec.
 12, 2022.

-Today’s announcement by conservative Florida Governor Ron DeSantis of Florida that the state is pulling about $2 billion from BlackRock Inc., is another move by Republicans to exert control over the independent investing process.
+Today, conservative Florida Governor Ron DeSantis announced that the state is pulling about $2 billion from BlackRock Inc., another move by Republicans to exert control over the independent investing process.

 It also shows that right-wing Republicans are moving to combat corporate activism at a time when corporations worldwide are moving to advance employee relations in investment actions that promote social equality, environmentalism, and transparency.